BLyndon/bayesian_methods/docs/_posts/2020-07-30-information_theory.md

 \end{aligned}
 $$

-The second key property statea, that taking into account more states with probability $$p(x)=0$$ must not change the uncertainty of the system.
-By $-p \log p \to 0$$ for $$p \to 0$$, these particular terms in the entropy vanish and the finite value stays the same
+The second key property implies, that taking into account more states with probability $$p(x)=0$$ must not change the uncertainty of the system.
+By $$-p \log p \to 0$$ for $$p \to 0$$, these particular terms in the entropy vanish and the finite value stays the same

 $$
     H_p(p_1, ..., p_\Omega, 0, ...) = H_p(p_1, ..., p_\Omega)
 $$

-The last property states, that the entropy changes for conditional probabilities.
+From the last property follows, that the entropy changes for conditional probabilities.
 The conditional probability expects, that we know that some circumstamces are certain and we gain this certainty by observing them.
 Performing measurements, intuitively changes the uncertainty of the system.

 We start from a joint distribution p(A, B) with